 What really makes this credit card stand out is the ridiculously high rewards rate PlayStation owners stand to earn when making purchases on the PlayStation Store.
-The card rewards gamers with 10 points through Sony's reward program for every dollar spent.
-With points converted at a penny each towards games, accessories and gift cards, cardholders effectively receive a 10% return on all money spent through the PlayStation Store.
-There are very few cards that offer anywhere near this value in all the spending categories we've examined.
-Even the most generous travel rewards credit cards top off at 3-4%.
+The card rewards gamers with 5 points through Sony's reward program for every dollar spent.
+With points converted at a penny each towards games, accessories and gift cards, cardholders effectively receive a 5% value on all money spent through the PlayStation Store.
+Note you cannot redeem 1 point for $0.01.
+Instead, you need accumulate a certain number of points before you can use them to get rewards.
+For example, you can exchange 1,000 points to get a $10 PlayStation store code.
+Even the most generous travel rewards credit cards top off at 3-4% in value per purchase.

 Growing Digital Options

 In the past even the high reward rate may not have been attractive simply because there weren't many products you could buy through the PlayStation Network or Store.
 Nowadays however with nearly every major title releasing purchasable DLCs and Season Passes the digital options have opened up tremendously.
 If you're like me then you've even purchased digital copies of games directly from the store itself.
 The digital offerings are only going to get bigger as it is clear Sony had made it a big focus in their strategy.
 Each month the library of digital only indie titles continues to grow.
-Now all these purchases would be eligible for the 10% rewards rate helping you pay for your next game, or digital download.
 Multiplayer fans paying for PlayStation Plus can add that on as another expense to earn rewards with.

 Best of all the card has no annual fees, making it the perfect card to keep around for the singular purpose of squeezing out a little more value in your gaming purchases.
 If you're gamer that buys any digital content you really should consider making this your primary billing card when it comes to your PlayStation.
-The best strategy is to have this card and use it solely for your digital purchases or those you might make at Sony.com (Cardholders earn 3% when buying at Sony)
+The best strategy is to have this card and use it solely for your digital purchases or those you might make at Sony.com.

-If the 10% rewards rate isn't reason enough, new cardholders are also being offered a 5,000 point bonus after their first purchase within the first 90 days of getting the card.
+If the 5 points per dollar— which we estimate to be a 5% value—isn't reason enough, new cardholders are also being offered a $50 PlayStation Store code after their first purchase within the first 90 days of getting the card.
 If you're thinking about buying any DLC content why not take advantage of nearly a free game worth of value.
 If you don't have any immediate purchase plans buying credits to extend your PlayStation Plus membership is a viable way to earn the credit.

 A break down of how the card works including how rewards are earned and your redemption options.

 When it comes to spending on PlayStation's digital content, this card provides a world class rewards rate.
-If you're a big fan of sony electronics, the 3% rate for purchases through Sony.com or the Sony Store is not too shabby either.
+If you're a big fan of Sony electronics, the 5 points per dollar for purchases through Sony.com or the Sony Store is not too shabby either.